martin-t/sokoban-solver/README.md

 License
 -------

-Everything except `levels/` is licenced under GPLv3 or later.
+Everything except `levels/` is licensed under GPLv3 or later.